Epix-Incorporated/Adonis/README.md

 ## ⭐ Contributing

 The purpose of this repository is to allow others to contribute and make improvements to Adonis.
-Even if you've never contributed on GitHub before, we would appreciate any contributions that you can provide.
+Even if you've never contributed to GitHub before, we would appreciate any contributions that you can provide.

 ### 📜 Contributing Guide